-All classes incorporate civics education and job skills into the course.
+All classes incorporate civics education and job skills in the course.
 These classes allow students to progress at their own pace through a combination of teacher-directed lessons and at-home practice.
 Most classes are virtual (Zoom) and self-study distance learning.
 ESL1 AM is face-to-face and self-study distance learning.
 Access to the internet is required.

-ESL 1 is for students with little or no ability to communicate in English and with no or extremely limited literacy in English; they may also lack literacy skills in their native language.
-Students learn basic literacy – alphabetics, phonemic awareness, phonics (sound-symbol correspondence, short and long vowel word patterns), and basic sight words.
-They develop vocabulary and basic sentence structure orally (as a precursor to literacy) to function in daily life.
+ESL 1 is for students with little or no ability to communicate in English.
+Students learn basic literacy and develop vocabulary and basic sentence structure to function in daily life.

-ESL 2 is for students with some ability to communicate in English; this class addresses all four language skills (listening, speaking, reading and writing).
-At this level, students read and write at a basic level in English (sound out unfamiliar words and spell phonetically) although they may not understand what they read.
-They develop vocabulary and basic grammar.
-Students with literacy skills but very limited oral skills in English can attend this class rather than ESL 1.
+ESL 2 is for students with some ability to communicate in English; this class addresses all four language skills (listening, speaking, reading, and writing).
+At this level, students read and write at a basic level in English and they develop vocabulary and basic grammar.

-ESL 3 is for students ready to further develop reading, writing, listening and speaking skills for daily life, employment, and further education and training.
-Students learn basic and complex grammatical structures, build general academic vocabulary, read increasingly difficult texts, and write paragraphs.
-Writing instruction focuses on mechanics, sentence structure, and on development of ideas into paragraphs.
-Students work extensively in groups and pairs.
+ESL 3 is for students ready to further develop reading, writing, listening and speaking skills for daily life, employment and further education and training.
+Students learn basic and complex grammatical structures, build general academic vocabulary, read increasingly difficult texts and write paragraphs.

 ESL 5 is for students who want to improve their academic English for college and careers.
-This course helps students develop stronger writing and critical thinking skills through reading, writing, discussion and presentations.
+This course helps students develop stronger writing and critical thinking skills through reading, writing, discussion, and presentations.
 Students read and write a variety of essays including narrative, descriptive, persuasive, and expository.
-Students also learn the meanings of unfamiliar words and phrases within authentic texts and continue to improve grammar, structure and mechanics of writing.

 English Now!
 Free Learning Circles.